haxmeister/liguros-reporter/README.md

 funtoo-report --version           Show Funtoo::Report distribution version funtoo-report --config-update     Generate, reconfigure or update the config file /etc/funtoo-report.conf

-Output can be ommitted by modifying the /etc/funtoo-report.conf file
+Output can be omitted by modifying the /etc/funtoo-report.conf file
 ```
 **help shows you the same output:**